EnterpriseDB/barman/new_docs/user_guide/commands/barman/put_wal.inc.rst

     Name of the server in barman node

 ``-t`` / ``--test``
-    Test both the connection and configuration of the specified PostgreSQL server in Barman for WAL retrieval.
+    Test both the connection and configuration of the specified Postgres server in Barman for WAL retrieval.